How Carbon Emissions Fees are Already Changing the Shipping Industry

 Shipping experts expect AI to bring new levels of efficiency and autonomy not seen before by the industry.
 Through real-time tracking data, AI can create shipping routes optimized for speed and carbon emission reduction.

 AI isn’t just being used to save on fuel costs.
 AI can be used to monitor the ship’s health and predict needed repairs.
 By mitigating maintenance issues, AI can improve a ship’s operational life expectancy.
 This can further reduce the carbon emissions inherent in shipping delays, ship maintenance, and new ship manufacturing.
+AI is breaching into every industry, and the shipping industry is no exception.

 Electric Cargo Ships